Branch table: 8-bit Microchip PIC assembly language

 Note: this code will work only if PCL < (table + index_last).
 To ensure this condition we may use an "org" directive.
 And if GOTO (PIC18F for example) is 2 bytes, this limits the number of table entries to less than 128.

-Jump table example in C
+C

 Another simple example, this time demonstrating a jump table rather than a mere branch table.
 This allows program blocks outside of the currently active procedure/function to be called: